Do you offer discounts?

-Children 12 and under receive a 50rmb discount for any tour, as long as you eat more than them!
+Children ages 4-15 receive a discounted rate in each tour, as long as you eat more than them!
 Please choose the appropriate categories when booking online.
 Ages 3 & Under is free.

-My child doesn’t eat very much, why do you charge for children?
+My child doesn’t eat very much, why do you charge for children over 3?

 Our tours are far more than just about food, we provide a fun and incredible experience by using tuktuks to find the best food in the city.
 We have a limited capacity of how many spaces we have available for each tour so unless your child can sit on your lap or wants to ride on the roof, they will be charged a discounted price.
 Tours that do not use a Tuktuk provide a higher discount for children.

 Will I need to walk very far?

 Most of our tours do not include any walking.
 We know you have walked a lot when traveling in China, so we want you to enjoy your time with us.
 More importantly, we want to take you to the best food in the city, not just one street or area.
 Our evening tours in Beijing, Chengdu and Xian are walk-free, other than the steps it takes to get from your tuktuk to the table, which allows us to cover a lot of ground!

 Our morning tour in Xian includes a walk through a local market, but we take it slow and have a few breaks while you get to enjoy some food.
 The total walking distance is around 1km.